IMG (file format): Filename extension

 Raw disk image files sometimes have the filename extension .img, but the extension is used for other file formats and often other extensions are used for a raw disk image file.

 The .img file extension was originally used for floppy disk raw disk images only.
 A similar file extension, .ima, is also used to refer to floppy disk image files by some programs.
-A variant of raw image, called IMZ, consists of a gzipped version of a raw floppy disk image.
+A variant of raw image, called IMZ, consists of a zipped version of a raw floppy disk image (containing one entry with filename extension .IMA).
 These files use the .imz file extension, and are commonly found in compressed images of floppy disks created by WinImage.

 QEMU uses the .img file extension for a raw image of a hard disk drive and calls the format "raw".

 CloneCD stores optical disc images in .img files and generates additional CloneCD Control Files (with .ccd extension) for each image to hold the necessary metadata.
 The CUE/BIN format stores disc images in .bin files, which are functionally equivalent to .img image files, and uses .cue files as descriptor files.

 The extension .img is also used for (unrelated) planar graphics files, originating with Digital Research's GEM.
 It was commonly used on the Atari ST line of home computers, but also with some GEM-based PC software such as Corel Ventura or Timeworks Publisher.

 An Apple Disk Image file name may include the .img extension.

 Garmin .img is a hard-disk image file format which contains a header and many subfiles and used to store the maps for its GPS units.